brevzin/span_ext/README.md

 # Compiler requirements

 These operators depend on the existence of `std::span`, the Concepts language feature, some of the functionality introduced by Ranges, and `<=>`.

-Currently, that's just gcc trunk.
+As a polyfill the standard library concepts and Ranges, this library will fall back to using range-v3.

+This library currently works with:

+- gcc trunk
+- clang trunk with range-v3

 # Testing